 A community-run pub in Salford is staging a series of events to bring locals back since a major refurbishment.

-The Star Inn, based in The Cliff in Salford, has an ongoing series of folk, quiz and games nights throughout November.
+The Star Inn, based in The Cliff in Salford, is running folk, quiz and games nights throughout November.

-The Star Inn Folk Club has been running for 10 years, on the first Wednesday of the month, attracting poets and singers the region.
+The Star Inn Folk Club has been running for 10 years on the first Wednesday of the month, attracting poets and singers from across the region.

-David Ellis, who has been the Bar Manager for over two years, has worked hard to create an atmosphere where locals can come and socialise through events such as the quiz.
+David Ellis, who has been the bar manager for more than two years, has worked hard to create an atmosphere where locals can come and socialise through events such as the quiz.

-“It’s a massive event, because pubs are closing and people haven’t got nowhere to go, especially the older generation,” he said.
+“It’s a massive event, because pubs are closing and people haven’t got anywhere to go, especially the older generation,” he said.

 “We have a brass band night, which is coming up soon.
 Holidays and New Year we always have something to do.”